 In reality, there are no Marxian or postmodern elements in Critical Race Theory that are so overbearing that the theory is consumed them and cannot work without them.
 Since it is not a belief system nor is it a moral framework it does not obtrude on one’s aqeeda.
 It does not make claims about The Creator, the origin of creation, or the purpose for our existence.
 Unlike science which these Muslim critics accept despite Darwin’s theory of naturalism or the atheist worldview embedded in physics Critical Race Theory does not require the rejection of any of Islam’s foundation.
 It is simply a tool for understanding how racism implicitly influences everyday behavior so that we can develop strategies for pushing back against it in concrete ways.
 Those who use the word Islam to discredit its use should study Islamic history.

 They would know that Muslims dating back to the salaf and tabi’een have always employed methods that were created outside and before the world of Islam.
-Today’s Muslims still read Ibn Khaldun’s Muqaddimah although he relied on Greek humourism to assess the value of other cultures and Tabari’s Tarikh al-Rusul wa al-Muluk even though he references the curse of Ham despite knowing that Ham is not a name found in Quran or ahadith.
+Today’s Muslims still read Ibn Khaldun’s Muqaddimah although he relied on Greek humourism to assess the value of other cultures and Tabari’s Tarikh al-Rusul wa al-Muluk even though he references the curse of Ham despite knowing the curse of Ham not being found in Quran or ahadith.
 Muslims have done questionable borrowing in the past with more controversial methods than Critical Race Theory.

 Muslim critics refer to an “Islamic epistemology” as a more suitable alternative to the secular Critical Race Theory.
 Yet, they can never articulate what they mean.
 There is no Islamic epistemology about modern race relations in the West.
 Why would there be?
 This is a problem that only developed within the last 500 years.
 All of the ayot and hadith references to race serve as a guide for pursuing justice for racial oppression but as for strategies and methodologies, these are left up to Allah’s vicegerent who he endowed with the intelligence to understand the modalities of a problem then devise solutions.
 Questioning the Islamic validity of Critical Race Theory because it does not have its start in the seventh century when this is true for so much that the Muslim community relies on to practice Islam today is dishonest.